whatever1341132/website/blog/2025-02-19-buildernet-v1.2.md

 ---
-title: Announcing BuilderNet v1.2
+title: BuilderNet v1.2
-description: We are excited to announce the release of BuilderNet v1.2!
-This release introduces fully automatic node bootstrapping, improved system management capabilities and authentication, and lays the groundwork for a more flexible, container-based architecture.
+description: We are excited to release BuilderNet v1.2, a significant upgrade that streamlines operator onboarding and enhances the security and performance of the BuilderNet infrastructure.
 image: /img/buildernet-cover-photo-m.jpg
 hide_table_of_contents: false
 ---

-We are excited to announce the release of BuilderNet v1.2, a significant BuilderNet upgrade that includes performance improvements, streamlined operator onboarding, and enhanced security measures.
+We are excited to release BuilderNet v1.2, a significant upgrade that streamlines operator onboarding and enhances the security and performance of the BuilderNet infrastructure.

 <!-- truncate -->